 Ernesto is the Chief Executive Officer of Hacienda, an Oregon Community Development Corporation and Social Enterprise that advances the livability, health, and economic progress of underserved communities in the Pacific Northwest.
 Ernesto has dedicated the last 16 years of his career to the development of high-quality, affordable housing and social services in Mexico and the United States.
 Ernesto brings ample experience in community development, housing, and energy access from his time working with the Housing Authority of Maricopa County and the City of Avondale, and Arizona State University.
 Ernesto holds an MS in Energy Performance and Climate Responsive Architecture, and a Ph.D. in Environmental Design and Planning from Arizona State University.

-Jeremy is the Director of Legal Affairs and Public Policy for Oregon Association of Realtors, OR, one of Oregon’s largest trade associations.
+Jeremy is the Director of Legal Affairs and Public Policy for Oregon Association of Realtors, one of Oregon’s largest trade associations.
 Previously Jeremy was the Vice President at the Oregon Business Council, where he worked with executives at some of Oregon’s largest companies on public policy issues including education, health care, taxation, poverty reduction, and state budget policies.
 In that role, Jeremy managed the Oregon Business Plan and the annual Oregon Leadership Summit, a statewide collaborative effort to bring private and public sector leaders together around a common vision and set of policies for strengthening Oregon’s economy.
 Jeremy has a law degree from Lewis and Clark Law School and a bachelor’s degree in Politics and Government from the University of Puget Sound.
 In 2019, Jeremy was named by the Portland Business Journal as a top “Forty under 40” professional.

 Kate has spent two decades in public policy and strategic partnership roles within the public sector.
 She began her career as campaign and Capitol Hill staff in Washington, DC.
 Kate served as the Director of Federal Relations at Oregon State University (OSU) for seven years, where she developed and executed OSU’s federal program that included policy and budget and spearheaded OSU’s effort to enhance federal research awards.
 In 2014, Governor John Kitzhaber appointed Kate to serve as North Central Regional Solutions Coordinator, where she led the Governor’s Regional Solutions Team in North Central Oregon.
 Kate served as Governor Kate Brown’s Deputy Legislative Director.
-Kate’s current position is Manager for Innovation and Entrepreneurship at Business Oregon.
+Kate’s current position is Innovation and Business Resources Director at Business Oregon.
 She holds a Bachelor’s degree from the University of Washington and a Master’s degree in Public Administration from the Maxwell School at Syracuse University.

 In early 2021, Portland Mayor Ted Wheeler appointed Bobby Lee to serve as his Chief of Staff.
 Bobby previously served as Director of Seattle’s Office of Economic Development and Director of Economic Development for Prosper Portland.
 At the state level, Bobby served two Oregon governors, focusing on regional economic and community development issues.

-Patty is currently serving as the Interim Executive Director for the League of Oregon Cities (LOC).
+Patty is currently serving as the Executive Director for the League of Oregon Cities (LOC).
 Prior to her appointment, she spent five years as General Counsel for the LOC.
 Patty previously worked as a City Attorney for the City of Bloomington, IN for twelve years, and she possesses a Juris Doctorate along with certificates in Conflict Management and Effective Facilitation.
 She has spent over fifteen years working with cities on creating innovative solutions to solve complex problems in a way that still ensures all citizens have a voice in the process.

 Brenden serves as the Vice President Community Development Officer for Oregon & SW Washington at Umpqua Bank.
 He is focused on leveraging financial and skilled volunteer resources, grants, investments and lending to build more resilient and inclusive economies throughout the state of Oregon.
 Beyond his work with Umpqua Bank, Brenden has worked for more than 20 years in the nonprofit sector in Oregon, Maryland, and internationally.
 He is passionate about bridging the divide between the nonprofit and the for-profit sectors and does this by leading with empathy and reciprocity to support meaningful action.
 Brenden is proud to serve the state where he was born and raised.